zhousg/harmonyos5_article/news/HarmonyOS5-NewsAPP-CalendarAccountList_EN.md

 ## Abstract
 This article introduces the implementation of the `NewsLivePage` for the calendar account list in the HarmonyOS 5.0 news application.
 It uses the ArkTS language to implement functions such as calendar permission requests, calendar account creation, and list display.

+## Technical Introduction
+Calendar Kit (Calendar Service) provides calendar and schedule management capabilities, usually referring to APIs (Application Programming Interfaces) that can be used to access and manipulate calendar data.
+These interfaces allow developers to integrate time - related schedule services (such as travel, dining, sports, entertainment, etc.) from other applications into the system calendar, thereby achieving functions such as schedule management, event creation, and query.

+Calendar accounts are used to store and manage personal or team schedules.
+Through calendar accounts, users can easily view, edit, and share schedule information.
+The CalendarManager is used to manage Calendar accounts.
+A calendar account mainly contains account information `CalendarAccount` and configuration information `CalendarConfig`.

+Developers can create calendar accounts specific to their applications and perform operations such as adding, deleting, updating, and querying calendar accounts.
+In addition, each event `Event` belongs to a specific calendar account, and schedules under that account can be managed through the calendar account.
+For specific guidance, please refer to Schedule Management.

 ## Implementation Steps
 1. Initialize the context and calendar manager.
 2. Request calendar read and write permissions.